winitzki/scall/tutorial/programming_dhall.md

 ### Constraining a function argument's value

 We can use Leibniz equality types for constraining a function argument to be equal or not equal to some value.
-To achieve that, we add an extra "evidence" argument to the function.
+To achieve that, we add an extra argument to the function.
+The type of that argument will be a suitable Leibniz equality type.
-The user can call the function only when an evidence value of the required type can be provided.
+Then the function can only be called only when an evidence value of the required type is provided.

-For example, a value of type `LeibnizEqual T x y` is "evidence" that `x` and `y` are the same.
+For example, a value of type `LeibnizEqual T x y` is evidence that `x` and `y` are equal.
-So, a function with an argument of type `LeibnizEqual T x y` can be called only if `x` and `y` have equal normal forms; otherwise, no argument of type `LeibnizEqual T x y` could be provided by the caller.
+So, a function with an extra argument of type `LeibnizEqual T x y` can be called only if `x` and `y` have equal normal forms; otherwise, no argument of type `LeibnizEqual T x y` could be provided by the caller.

 A function with an argument of type `LeibnizUnequal T x y` can be called only if `x` and `y` have _unequal_ normal forms, provided that Dhall is able to compare values of type `T` for equality at run time.